guardianproject/info/content/story.md

 ## The Story of Guardian Project

-The **Guardian Project** is an open-source initiative dedicated to developing secure, privacy-enhancing mobile applications and tools.
+**Guardian Project** is an open-source initiative dedicated to developing secure, privacy-enhancing mobile applications and tools.
 Launched in **2009**, the project was born out of a need to protect digital communications in an era of increasing surveillance, censorship, and cyber threats.
 Over the years, it has provided essential tools for activists, journalists, and everyday users who value privacy and security.

 ---